isomerpages/nlb-reference/_business-management/business-resource-guide.md

 * Aliakbarian, M. (2017).
 New world, new economics.
 Marketing and branding research, 4(1), pp. 50-63.
 Retrieved from ProQuest Central.

-This journal article studies the changes in the world economy via the analysis of the macroeconomics of sample countries, with results indicating that the new world and its economy is one focused on innovation and research and development (R&D).
+This journal article studies the changes in the world economy via the analysis of the macroeconomics of sample countries, with results indicating that the new world and its economy is one focused on innovation and research and development (R&amp;D).

 * Vovchenko, N. G. et al. (2016).
 Innovations and fighting global economic problems.
 Contemporary Economics, 10(4), pp. 289-298.
 Retrieved from EBSCOHost Databases.